Turn on Screen Mirroring on Samsung Galaxy S3 and Share Your Phone's Screen to the TV

 - 1Make sure your Samsung Smart TV and your Samsung Galaxy S3 are both powered on.Advertisement

-How to Mirror you S3 Screen Without a Samsung TV
+How to Mirror your S3 Screen Without a Samsung TV (Jelly Bean/Kitkat)

 You don't need a Samsung TV to connect.